 - To register, you must be 16 years of age or older on event day.
-Individuals under 18 years of age must have a statement signed by their parent or legal guardian permitting their participation.
+Registrants under 18 years of age must have the applicant wavier signed by a parent or legal guardian.

 - The event time requirement and age minimum apply to all forms of entry and event participation.

-- Participant race number bibs are specific personal identifiers and may not be exchanged with or transferred/sold to any other person.
+- Participant race number bibs are specific personal identifiers and may not be exchanged, transferred or sold to any other person.

 - The sale and/or transfer of race entries/bibs is strictly prohibited and will result in the disqualification and/or banning of any individuals involved from future events.

-- Participants must pick up their own packets at the Health & Fitness Expo during regularly scheduled hours.
+- Participants must pick up their own packets at the Abbott Health & Fitness Expo during regularly scheduled hours.
+No exceptions.

-- Participants must provide photo identification upon picking up their packets to verity their identity as the registrant to whom the bib number is assigned.
+- Participants must provide photo identification upon picking up their packets to verify their identity as the registrant to whom the bib number is assigned.